-The Department has an excellent seminar library with nearly 13,000 reference books, 10,000 bound journals, 100 seating capacity and 400 membership of students and teachers.
+The Department has an excellent seminar library with nearly 13,000 reference books and 10,000 bound journals.The seminar library has seating capacity of one hundred persons and nearly 400 membership of students and teachers.

-Atomic, Molecular and Laser Physics:Prof. Shabbir Ahmad, Prof. Tauheed Ahmad, Dr. S. M. Afzal, Dr. S. Jabeen Shah Mohammad
+Atomic, Molecular and Laser Physics:Prof. Shabbir Ahmad, Dr. S. M. Afzal and Dr. S. Jabeen Shah Mohammad

-Experimental Condensed Matter Physics: Dr. Faiyazur Rahman, Dr. Shahid Husain, Dr. Arham Shareef Ahmed, Dr. Jaiprakash
+Experimental Condensed Matter Physics: Dr. Faiyazur Rahman, Dr. Shahid Husain, Dr. Arham Shareef Ahmed, Dr. Jaiprakash and Dr. Shikha Chauhan

 Theoretical Condensed Matter Physics: Dr. S. S. Z. Ashraf